iainangusneil/propitious-tribble/README.md

 logstash.conf     - The file used to tell logstash how to expect logs to come in, how to deal with the logs and where to send them

-run_logstash.sh   - This creates and index in elasticsearch with a predefined mapping to give more control over how the data is stored in elasic
+run_logstash.sh   - This creates and index in elasticsearch with a predefined mapping to give more control over how the data is stored in elasicsearch

-                    it then runs logstash and assumes that the logstash.conf file is in the same directory query_elastic.php - The file that contains a class to query the elasticsearch index for the the metrics in the question
+                    it then runs logstash and assumes that the logstash.conf file is in the same directory

+query_elastic.php - The file that contains a class to query the elasticsearch index for the the metrics in the question

 grokparsefailures - The file contains a list of log messages which weren't parsed by the grok pattern I used. given more time I would modify the grok pattern